 401(k)s and Traditional IRAs enjoy tax-deferred growth, meaning you pay taxes when you withdraw assets (when you retire); Roth and myRAs however are taxed before you make contributions (but you won't pay taxes on withdrawals while in retirement).

-The Benefits of a 401(k) (as opposed to a Traditional IRA, Roth IRA, or myRA)
+The Benefits of a 401(k) vs. a Traditional IRA, Roth IRA, or myRA

 Some people erroneously think that, without a match, there is no point to contributing to a 401(k).
 However, there are many benefits to a 401(k), even without employers matching contributions.